 Uredba o utvrđivanju statusa bivših nositelja stanarskih prava i članova njihovih obitelji, te uvjetima i postupku njihovog stambenog zbrinjavanja

-“Hate crime” was introduced into Croatian legislation in 2006.
-It is defined as a criminal offence committed “on the basis of race, colour of skin, sex, sexual orientation, language, belief, political or other conviction, national or social origin, property, birth, education, social status, age, health status or other characteristics”(article 89, paragraph 36 of the Criminal Code).
+The notion of “hate crime” was introduced into Croatian legislation in 2006.
+It is defined as a criminal offence committed “on the basis of race, skin colour, sex, sexual orientation, language, belief, political or other conviction, national or social origin, property, birth, education, social status, age, health status or other characteristics” (Article 89, Paragraph 36 of the Criminal Code).

 More than two decades after the end of the last war in Croatia, there is still no official, publicly available list of all citizens who perished in the war.
-There have been various research efforts, differing from each other, and their assessments vary between 18,000 to 23,000 people, including both the dead and the missing.
+There have been various research efforts, differing from each other, and their assessments vary from 18,000 to 23,000 people, including both the dead and the missing.